-For campaign spending I have used the figures reported to the Federal Election Commission and reported by OpenSecrets.
-I chose to use spending rather than funds raised because most cases campaigns spent nearly all of what they raise, and sometimes more.
+For campaign spending I have used the figures reported to the Federal Election Commission and compiled by OpenSecrets.
+I chose to use spending rather than funds raised because in most cases campaigns spent nearly all of what they raise, and sometimes more.
 For instance, here is the record for campaign spending in the 2018 Missouri Senate race where incumbent Claire McCaskell lost to Republican Josh Hawley, then Attorney General.

 The other major source of campaign financing is, of course, spending by outside groups.
 Here, OpenSecrets separately reports funding in support of and opposed to each candidate.
-My measure of outside spending adds together monies spent supporting a candidate and those spent criticizing her opponent.1 I use the base-10 logarithm of spending which has a better fit to the data and incorporates the basic economic intuition of decreasing returns to scale.
+My measure of outside spending adds together monies spent supporting a candidate and those spent criticizing her opponent.
+I use the base-10 logarithm of spending which has a better fit to the data and incorporates the basic economic intuition of decreasing returns to scale.

 Spending by the Campaigns

 I first added the campaign spending figures for Republicans and Democrats separately with results as shown in column (2).
 Democratic spending appears to have had a larger effect than Republican spending, but a statistical hypothesis test showed the two coefficients were not significantly different in magnitude.
 So in (3) I use the difference between the two spending measures, which is equivalent to the base-10 logarithm of the ratio of Democratic to Republican spending.*